 * Novatek's Yamal LNG output exceeding expected capacity (Adds Novatek comment, U.S. fact sheet)

 LONDON, Sept 30 (Reuters) - U.S. sanctions on two units of Chinese shipper COSCO hit the liquefied natural gas (LNG) tanker industry on Monday as U.S.-listed Teekay LNG said its shipping joint venture in Russia had been "blocked" because of its ties to COSCO.

 The United States imposed sanctions on COSCO Shipping Tanker (Dalian) Co and subsidiary COSCO Shipping Tanker (Dalian) Seaman & Ship Management Co for allegedly carrying Iranian crude oil.

 Teekay LNG said on Monday that its 50-50 Yamal LNG Joint Venture had been deemed a "blocked person" under the sanctions because its partner China LNG Shipping (Holding) (CLNG) is 50% owned by COSCO Dalian.

-"As a result of CLNG's 50% interest, the Yamal LNG Joint Venture also currently qualifies as a 'Blocked Person' under OFAC rules," Teekay said in a statement, referring to the Executive Office of Foreign Assets Control (OFAC) Order.
+"As a result of CLNG's 50% interest, the Yamal LNG Joint Venture also currently qualifies as a 'Blocked Person' under OFAC rules," Teekay said in a statement, referring to the U.S. Treasury Department's Office of Foreign Assets Control (OFAC).

 "For clarity, the Teekay Group has not traded and will not trade with Iran and will not act in contravention of any trading sanctions," Teekay said in the statement after postponing its Oct.
 2 investor day because of the developments.